Wine is a hot topic when it comes to any diet.

 Are All Wines Vegan?

 Wine is, for the most part, made from grapes.
+However, this doesn’t answer the question of ‘can vegan’s drink wine’?
 Some even refer to wine as fermented grape juice.
 Even though the majority of what makes up your wine is fermented grapes, not all wines are considered vegan.
 This is because some steps in the winemaking process make use of animal by-products.
 Due to the recent uprising of Veganism, winemakers will now specify whether their wine is vegan friendly or not.

 What Animal Products Are In Wine?